wheresmyjetpack/old-scrapeo/README.md

 * Added the --allmeta option to get the content from every self-closing meta tag in the document
 * Made output from meta commands more readable by using indentation
 * Added ANSI colors to output
+* `--articles` option prints information about content encapsualted by the HTML5 `article` sectioning element